U.S. military turns back ships amid hope for new peace talks

 Field Marshal Asim Munir is Pakistan's army chief.

-The ministers — of Australia, Belgium, Croatia, Cyprus, Denmark, Finland, France, Greece, Iceland, Ireland, Luxembourg, Malta, Netherlands, Norway, Portugal, Slovenia, Spain, Sweden and the United Kingdom — lauded the ongoing talks between Lebanon and Israel and called on both parties to "urgently deescalate."
+The ministers — of Australia, Belgium, Croatia, Cyprus, Denmark, Finland, France, Greece, Iceland, Ireland, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden and the United Kingdom — lauded the talks between Lebanon and Israel and called on both parties to "urgently deescalate."

 "We express our full solidarity and our steadfast support for the Lebanese people and authorities," the joint statement read.
 "We stand ready to provide emergency assistance to the more than one million displaced persons in Lebanon, in coordination with the Lebanese government."